Greece ratings move could smooth crucial bond market return

 "The expected rating upgrade, and the subsequent return of Greece, will give Greek yields another boost," said Christian Lenk, fixed income strategist at DZ Bank, predicting 10-year yields to fall below 6 percent.

-Greek 10-year yields were slightly lower on the day at 6.15 percent.
+Greek 10-year yields were 1 basis point lower on the day at 6.12 percent.

-Other peripheral euro zone countries are also seeing tumbling borrowing costs, with markets heartened by Thursday's comments from the ECB that its policymakers are now unanimously agreed that outright money-printing - or quantitative easing - is an option.
+Other peripheral euro zone countries are also revelling in borrowing costs that have reached multi-year lows, with markets heartened by Thursday's promise from the European Central Bank that it now unanimously agreed that outright money-printing - or quantitative easing - was an option.

-A German newspaper report on Friday saying the central bank has modelled the economic effects of buying 1 trillion euros ($1.37 trillion) of securities as part of a QE programme gave such a scenario further impetus.

-Italian 10-year yields hit a record low of 3.186 percent while Spanish equivalents fell 7 bps on the day to a new 8-1/2-year low of 3.19 percent.

-Yields on junk-rated Portuguese bonds dropped 11 bps to 3.87 percent, the lowest since December 2009.
-Portugal is set to resume bond auctions this quarter after suspending them after its bailout in 2011, and will benefit in particular from any QE programme, say strategists.
+Portugal, which is set to resume bond auctions this quarter after suspending them after its bailout in 2011, will benefit in particular from any QE programme, say strategists.

 "Because Portugal has a relatively small issuance programme, even if the ECB buys a share of bonds in relation to the index, it will have a disproportionate benefit for the country," said Alessandro Tentori, global head of rates strategy at Citi.